OlgaBochkaryova/burkholderia-genomics/README.md

 # burkholderia-genomics
-The repository contains scripts and data accompanying the article ... currently submitted for review at /JOURNAL/.
+The repository contains scripts and data accompanying the article "Genome evolution in *Burkholderia* spp." currently submitted for review at *BMC Genomics*.
 (the DOI will be indicated here after the publication).

 Key data is provided in the `raw data.7z` file (compressed with [7 zip](https://en.wikipedia.org/wiki/7-Zip)).